 If you are at low risk, it does not mean you have no risk - just a lesser risk.
 Medication is not usually prescribed.
-However, you may be able to reduce whatever risk you do have even further by any relevant changes in lifestyle (as described in the above paragraph).
+However, you may be able to reduce whatever risk you do have even further by any relevant changes in your lifestyle (as described above).

 Some people with a low risk buy a low-dose statin drug from a pharmacy to lower their cholesterol level.
-Statin medicines are available on prescription and funded by the NHS if your risk is moderate or high.
-However, you need to buy them if your risk is in the low category.
-If you do buy a statin and take it regularly, it is best to let your doctor know so that it can be put on your medical record.
+Statin medicines are available on prescription but only funded by the NHS if your risk is 10% or more.

 Further reading and references

 Cardiovascular disease: risk assessment and reduction, including lipid modification; NICE Clinical Guideline (July 2014 -last updated May 2023) Replaced by NG238

 Risk estimation and the prevention of cardiovascular disease; Scottish Intercollegiate Guidelines Network - SIGN (2017)